Lauretta Vinciarelli: Background and education

 Born in Arbe, Italy, Lauretta Vinciarelli was the daughter of Alberto and Annunciata Cencioni Vinciarelli.
-The family moved to Rome where she grew up, and her father was an organist in the St. Peter's Basilica in Vatican, and her mother was a teacher.
-Vinciarelli studied architecture at Sapienza University of Rome, and was accepted to the Ordine degli Architetti di Roma e del Lazio (the Italian Board of Architects).
-She practiced architecture in Rome before emigrating to the U.S. in 1968.
-In 1993, she married Peter Rowe, a distinguished professor of architecture at Harvard University.
+The family later moved to Rome, where she grew up.
+Her father was an organist at St. Peter's Basilica in the Vatican, and her mother worked as a teacher.

+Vinciarelli studied architecture at the Sapienza University of Rome and was accepted into the Ordine degli Architetti di Roma e del Lazio (the Italian Board of Architects).
+She practiced architecture in Rome before emigrating to the United States in 1968.

+In 1993, she married Peter Rowe, a professor of architecture at Harvard University.

 Career

 Education

-After moving to the U.S., Vinciarelli taught architecture design studio for many years in many schools, including Rice University in Houston, Texas, University of Illinois, Pratt Institute, Brooklyn, Columbia University, The City College of New York (CUNY), and The Open Atelier of Design and Architecture (OADA), a non-accredited design school founded by Giuseppe Zambonini in New York City.
+After moving to the United States, Vinciarelli taught architecture design studio for many years at several institutions, including Rice University in Houston, Texas; the University of Illinois; Pratt Institute in Brooklyn; Columbia University; the City College of New York (CUNY); and the Open Atelier of Design and Architecture (OADA), a non-accredited design school founded by Giuseppe Zambonini in New York City.

 Architecture

-During the 1980s, Vinciarelli worked with Minimalist artist Donald Judd in New York City and in the American Southwest, especially in Marfa, Texas.
-Marfa quickly became a research site for theoretical postmodern architectural proposals such as Marfa II Project, Marfa, 1978 and Untitled Drawings 1981.
-Vinciarelli used a rigorously inductive methodology to define and integrate fundamental architecture and design components.
-On the topic of the Marfa "hangar and courthouse" study, Vinciarelli stated her aim was "to form a fabric."
-In 1984, Vinciarelli and Judd entered the winning entry for the Kennedy Square Providence, Rhode Island, competition.
-Their project drew upon Vinciarelli's earlier work, including her landscape architecture proposal of 1977 for a system of urban gardens, commissioned by the Regional Administration of Apulia, in southern Italy.
-In 1986, Vinciarelli was awarded an Artists Fellowship in Architecture by the New York Foundation for the Arts.
+During the 1980s, Vinciarelli collaborated with Minimalist artist Donald Judd in New York City and in the American Southwest, particularly in Marfa, Texas.
+Marfa became a research site for theoretical postmodern architectural proposals such as Marfa II Project, Marfa (1978) and Untitled Drawings (1981).
+Vinciarelli employed a rigorously inductive methodology to define and integrate fundamental architectural and design components.
+Regarding the Marfa "hangar and courthouse" study, Vinciarelli stated that her aim was "to form a fabric".

+In 1984, Vinciarelli and Judd submitted the winning entry for the Kennedy Square competition in Providence, Rhode Island.
+Their proposal drew upon Vinciarelli's earlier work, including her 1977 landscape architecture project for a system of urban gardens commissioned by the Regional Administration of Apulia in southern Italy.
+In 1986, Vinciarelli received an Artists Fellowship in Architecture from the New York Foundation for the Arts.

 Art

-From the early 1980s until the end of her life, Vinciarelli created evanescent watercolor-and-ink studies of hypothetical architectural spaces.
-Her work has been analyzed by scholars and critics, including Ada Louise Huxtable and K. Michael Hays in Not Architecture But Evidence That It Exists.
-Vinciarelli belonged to an esteemed and influential group of contemporary paper architects, which included, among others, Raimund Abraham, John Hejduk, Gaetano Pesce, Lebbeus Woods, and Aldo Rossi.
-Her use of water elements extends the essence of architecture through transparency and reflection.
+From the early 1980s until her death, Vinciarelli created atmospheric watercolor-and-ink studies of hypothetical architectural spaces.
+Her work has been examined by scholars and critics, including Ada Louise Huxtable and K. Michael Hays in Not Architecture But Evidence That It Exists.

+Vinciarelli was part of a notable group of contemporary paper architects that included Raimund Abraham, John Hejduk, Gaetano Pesce, Lebbeus Woods, and Aldo Rossi.
+Her use of water elements extended the "essence of architecture" through transparency and reflection.

-About her artwork, Vinciarelli said, "The architectural space I have painted since 1987 does not portray solutions to specific demands of use, it is not the space of a project; at least not a project as the rational answer to a program."
+Discussing her artwork, Vinciarelli noted: "The architectural space I have painted since 1987 does not portray solutions to specific demands of use; it is not the space of a project—at least not a project as the rational answer to a program."